datenshicommunity/website-docs/en/fokabot.md

 - `!help` - Display help message
 - `!pp [mode]` - Show your current pp. If `mode` is not present, FokaBot will tell you the amount of PP for your current game mode.
 If mode is present (it can be `std/taiko/ctb/mania`), FokaBot will tell you the amount of PP for that gamemode. **This command works only in PMs**
 - `!update` - Update the beatmapset you've `/np`ed in our beatmap mirror.
 Use this if you've just downloaded a beatmap from osu!direct and it shows as outdated or if a beatmap can't be downloaded from osu!direct because it's too new.
+- `!report` - if you see a cheater, give that info to admin as soon as possible!.

 ### Faq commands
 - `!faq rules`